bhumikasrc/Hypothesis-Testing/README.md

 ## Statistical Methods

+• <u>T Test</u> - The t-test is a statistical hypothesis test used to determine whether:

+* the population mean is significantly different from a claim about the mean

-• <u>T Test</u> - The t-test is a statistical hypothesis test used to determine whether there is a significant difference between the means of two groups or samples.
-It is particularly useful when working with small sample sizes and is employed to assess whether the observed differences in sample means are likely to represent true differences in the population or if they could have occurred by chance \
+* there is a significant difference between the means of two groups or samples

+It is particularly useful when working with small sample sizes and is employed to assess whether the observed differences in sample means are likely to represent true differences in the population or if they could have occurred by chance.
-• (yet to add)

 ## Clone the repository